What is fixed disk and dynamic disk

 If your virtual machine requires frequent disk activity but lack of capacity, you just expand Hyper-V disk size.
 But if you still want to convert Hyper-V disk, please refer to the next part that introduces the detailed steps to convert fixed disk to dynamic.

-How to convert fixed disk to dynamic
+How to convert fixed disk to dynamic in Hyper-V

 1. Access to Hyper-V Manager, make sure you have powered off the virtual machine.